The Difference Between Intensive Outpatient Programs (IOP) and Partial Hospitalization Programs (PHP)

 - Family resources and education: much like in rehab, family therapy and continued education can be essential to helping your recovery success

-- Adventure or wilderness therapy: which teach skill-building and support a strong sense of self
+- Outdoor-based programs: which teach skill-building and support a strong sense of self

 - Holistic healing methods